dradvany/low-res-video-player/README.md

 # Low-Res Video Player

 Low-Res Video Player was made for videos that have seen better days—grainy transfers, unofficial rips, or downloads the seedier ends of the web to name a few.
 Files that have been heavily-shared, re-encoded, compressed, and corrupted into an artifact-laced beauty—what Hito Steyerl calls a *“ghost of an image.”*
-This viewer doesn’t upscale or clean up any of these traits; it celebrates them and provides a space for your videos to do what they do best.
+This viewer doesn’t upscale or clean up any of these traits; it celebrates them and provides a space for videos to do what they do best.

 A dropdown menu allows for playback at viewport hieghts ranging from 144px to 720px.
 Does this actually *do* anything?
 Not really.
 But it seems better to watch a blurry VHS rip on my laptop with an interface that embraces the form of its contents.